 We do not aim at modelling the entirety of existing grids via generating representative grids, but focus on relevant use cases.
 The more network classes are created, the better not only the multiplicity of real networks can be mapped.
 We can also better generate different network challenges and conditions that may be necessary for the relevant use cases.
 On the other hand a high number of classes would reduce the comparability of different solutions.
 This is because investigations based on different data and assumptions cannot be properly compared.
 In summary, we will create as many grid classes as needed and as few as possible.
 We expected these grid numbers: EHV:1, HV:2, MV:4, LV:6

-Yes, if extreme grid structures are needed by use cases, we will provide, if possible.
+If extreme grid structures are needed by use cases, we will provide "extreme" grids or "extreme" parameter combinations, if possible.

 We collected about 40 use cases dealing with grid analysis, planning und operation.